Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: If you prefer not to cook with wine, substitute an extra 1/4 cup of broth with a squeeze of lemon juice.
+Check this step before adding heat or liquid: If you prefer not to cook with wine, substitute an extra 1/4 cup of broth with a squeeze of lemon juice.

 Timing check